 The fitters that we suggest will generally be registered with the National Institute of Carpet and Floorlayers (NICF).
 This is a trade association which promotes excellence in the industry.
 We will also try to put you in touch with fitters who have fitted our products before, however in some parts of the United Kingdom, or if you need to get a floor down in a given time-frame, this is not always possible.
 You will be paying the fitter directly for the fitting work.
 Any issues or complaints you have with the fitting of the carpet must be taken up directly with your fitter.

 Download our easy to use, printer-friendly measuring guides.
 Written in plain English, our step-by-step instructions will help you accurately measure your room or stairs before ordering.
-Alternatively, send us your own rooms plans, architectural or estate agent plans and we’ll do our best to provide you with a quotation.

 Alternatively, if you’ve used a carpet fitter in the past and would like to use them again to fit your natural carpets, then all our flooring products can be purchased without fitting.